 Federal Federal agencies helped establish the legitimacy of the Park by locating there in its early development years.
 Provided funding for non-academic institutions.
 The Research Triangle Institute, a research non-profit, received \$53 million from the NIH in 2015.
-Duke R&D funding: The federal government financed 54 percent (\$559 million) of the R&D expenditure at Duke in 2015.
+Duke R&amp;D funding: The federal government financed 54 percent (\$559 million) of the R&amp;D expenditure at Duke in 2015.
 Of this, the DoD provided \$58 million, the HHS provided \$424 million, and the NSF provided \$40 million.
-UNC R&D funding: The federal government financed 61 percent (\$586 million) of the R&D expenditure at UNC in 2015.
+UNC R&amp;D funding: The federal government financed 61 percent (\$586 million) of the R&amp;D expenditure at UNC in 2015.
 Of this, the HHS provided \$443 million and the NSF provided \$40 million.
-UNC State R&D funding: The federal government financed 43 percent (\$200 million) of the R&D expenditure at NC State in 2015.
-Of this, the DoD provided \$47 million, the NSF provided \$43 million and the NSF provided \$40 million.
+NC State R&amp;D funding: The federal government financed 43 percent (\$200 million) of the R&amp;D expenditure at NC State in 2015.
+Of this, the DoD provided \$27 million, the NSF provided \$51 million, and the USDA provided \$20 million.
 State Identified the need for a Park and commissioned a concept report.
 Funded and supported the public research universities in the area, UNC and NC State.
 Helped fund infrastructure projects, highways, and an international airport Local Worked with industry and universities to provide an attractive place to live.
 Durham County committed \$20 million for redevelopment and the creation of Park Center.